grzegorz914/homebridge-melcloud-control/README.md

 ### About the plugin
 * Support for multiple MELCloud accounts.
-* Support for multiple buildings, floors, areas.
+* Support for multiple buildings, flors, areas.
 * Support two control modes, *Thermostat* or *Heater Cooler*, selectable in plugin settings.
+* Support control *ON/OFF, HEAT, DRY, COOL, FAN, PURIFY* using extra buttons.
 * All devices are detected automatically.
 * Control of Air Conditioner:
   * Power ON/OFF.